julianpomper/SwiftReactor/README.md

 <details>
 <summary>Click here to expand</summary>

-`SwiftUIReactor` is also compatible with UIKit if you need it.
-To use it, you have to select and install the additional library `SwiftUIReactorUIKit` when you add the SwiftPackage to your project.
+`SwiftyReactor` is also compatible with UIKit if you need it.
+To use it, you have to select and install the additional library `SwiftyReactorUIKit` when you add the SwiftPackage to your project.

 1. inherit from the `BaseReactorView` or `BaseReactorViewController` class
 2. set the `reactor` property somewhere (ex.: when the `UIView` or `UIViewController` is being created)